Deep Learning Based Superposition Coded Modulation for Hierarchical Semantic Communications over Broadcast Channels: Experiment Results

 Our experiments are conducted on the CIFAR100 dataset\cite{krizhevsky2009cifar}, which includes 50000 training images and 10000 test images.
 The resolution of each image is $32\times32$.
-All images are classified into 20 super-categories, and images in each super-category are further classified to 5 sub-categories\cite{krizhevsky2009cifar}.
-The 20-category classification label of each image stands for its coarse-grained semantic source $\mathbf{S}_1$ while the 100-category classification label of each image stands for its fine-grained semantic source $\mathbf{S}_{2}$.
+All images are classified into 20 super-categories, and the images in each super-category are further classified to 5 sub-categories, resulting a total of 100 categories \cite{krizhevsky2009cifar}.
+The 20-category classification label of each image stands for its coarse-grained semantic information $\mathbf{S}_1$ while the 100-category classification label of each image stands for its fine-grained semantic information $\mathbf{S}_{2}$.
+Throughout the simulation, we consider two-user Gaussian broadcast channels.
+If not specified otherwise, the SNR of receiver 1 is fixed at -5 dB while the SNR of receiver 2 varies between 0 dB and 20 dB.
+Receiver 1 intends to recover the original image as well as to perform the 20-category coarse classification while Receiver 2 intends to recover the original image and to perform the 100-category fine classification.